mykelalvis/FATESRD/Other/Fate-Condensed-SRD-CC-BY.md

 Anyone can invoke and compel these aspects, so remember to take them into account when you wrestle that cultist to the ground amid the **Caustic Slime Covering Everything**.

 More situation aspects can be written down as the scene plays out.
 If it makes sense that there are **Deep Shadows** in the recesses of the catacombs, go ahead and write that down when a player asks if there are any shadows they can use to hide.
-Other aspects come into play because characters use the [[create advantage]] action.
+Other aspects come into play because characters use the [[Create Advantage]] action.
 Things like **Flames Everywhere!** don't just happen without character action.
 Well.
 Usually.

 #### Free Invokes on the scene's aspects?